-Yes, if you are in Somalia or Kenya.
+Yes, if you are in Somalia.

 You can use the app to monitor your investment and follow its impact.
 You can see the farms you have invested in, animals, greenhouses, sell animals, follow the market prices and your balance.
 We continuously post updates from our operation.
 You can also use the app to send your assets as a gift to friends and family or donate.